-- 6. In the Database Server Login (see page 153) parameters, enter relevant details that CA Process Automation requires to communicate with your database. - 7.
-Save the process.
+- 6. In the Database Server Login (see page 167) parameters, enter relevant details for CA Process Automation to talk to your database.

+- 7. Save the process.

-- 8. Run the process. - 9.
-Open the operator dataset.
+- 8. Execute the process.

+- 9. Open the operator dataset.

-The number of rows the procedure returns is displayed as a result of the process.
+The number of rows the procedure returns is displayed as a result of the execution.

-Note: Your result depends on the number of rows in the SOAPClientCall table.
+Note: Your result varies depending on the number of rows in the SOAPClientCall table.